-Head Start is a publically funded preschool option that provides low-income preschoolers with education, nutrition, health, and social services at community-based settings throughout the region.
-During the 2012-2013 program year, 596 children participated in Head Start in the Great Rivers Region with 310 on waiting lists.^{ix} It is unknown whether the children on Head Start waiting lists are able to enroll in another preschool option or if they do not attend school at all.
-According to the U.S. Census, the number of families living in poverty in the Great Rivers Region has been rising since 2000.
-The largest increase was in Trempealeau County, where 4.9% of families were living in poverty in 2000, compared to 9.0% in 2012.^x According to the 2009-2013 American Community Survey, 8.9% of the families in the Great Rivers Region live in poverty, and 14.6% of families with children under the age of 18 years old live in poverty.
+Head Start is a publically funded preschool option that provides low-income preschoolers with education, nutrition, health, and social services at community based settings throughout the region.
+During the 2012-2013 program year, 596 children participated in Head Start in the Great Rivers Region with approximately 310 on waiting lists9.
+It is unknown whether the children on Head Start waiting lists are able to enroll in another preschool option or if they do not attend school at all.
+According to the U.S. Census, the number of families living in poverty in the Great Rivers Region has been continuously rising.
+The largest increase was in Trempealeau County, where 4.89% of families were living in poverty in 2000 and increased to 9.01% of families in 201210.
+According to the 2009-2013 American Community Survey, 8.9% of the families in the Great Rivers Region live in poverty, and roughly 14.6% of families with children under the age of 18 years old live in poverty.
 This number points to an increase in financially vulnerable populations in our community.

-The Wisconsin Model Early Learning Standards (WMELS), developed by a partnership of the Department of Public Instruction, the Department of Health and Family Services, Head Start, Work Force Development, and the Early Childhood Collaborating Partners, provides a framework of developmental expectations for children from birth to 1st grade for families, professionals, and policy makers based on evidence-based research.
-The WMELS are intended to reflect a comprehensive approach to child development.
-However, 4K programs are not required to use the WMELS as a guideline, nor do the standards include benchmarks, a curriculum, or assessment tools.
+The Wisconsin Model Early Learning Standards (WMELS) developed by a partnership of the Department of Public Instruction, the Department of Health and Family Services, Head Start, Work Force Development and the Early Childhood Collaborating Partners provides a framework for families, professionals, and policy makers based on evidence-based research.
+The WMELS specify the developmental expectations for children from birth to 1st grade and are intended to reflect a comprehensive approach to child development.
+However, 4K programs are not required to use the WMELS as a guideline nor do the standards include benchmarks, a curriculum, or assessment tools.
 Apart from licensing requirements of child care centers, preschool programs have the flexibility to design their curriculum based on their own adopted philosophy.
-That said, it is helpful for parents/guardians to research 4K programs before enrolling their child to ensure they agree with the program's vision, mission, and methods.
+That said, it is helpful for parents/guardians to research 4K programs before having their child participate to ensure they agree with their vision, mission, and methods.

-Screening and assessment in early childcare environments can provide critical information to parents, caregivers and educators that can lead to identification, early intervention and improved outcomes for children, which allows teachers to teach more effectively and children to learn more successfully.
-Screening and assessment give teachers and parents a starting point for the child that makes it easier to measure how a student is progressing, if they are on track, or if they need extra help in certain areas.
-Programs such as Birth to 3 are federally funded and mandated to provide services for children identified with disabilities and to coordinate with school districts for continuity and education planning.
-Although there are a number of early learning programs in the Great Rivers Region, one survey found that the use of developmental screening and assessment was inconsistent and that barriers to assessment included lack of time, training, and assessment tools.^{viii}
+Screening and assessment in early childcare environments allows teachers to teach effectively and children to learn successfully.
+This practice gives teachers and parents a starting point for the child that makes it easier to measure how a student is progressing, if they are on track, or if they need extra help in certain areas.
+Programs such as Birth to 3 are federally funded and mandated to provide services for children identified with disabilities and coordinate with school districts for continuity and education planning.
+Although there are a number of early learning programs in the Great Rivers Region, one survey found that the use of developmental screening and assessment was inconsistent and that barriers to assessment included lack of time, training, and assessment tools8.